 Waggy tail days at Beningbrough

 We love dogs and it’s clear that so do many of our supporters.
-Many National Trust places already welcome dogs into their gardens, so we’re inviting you to bring your four legged friend on selected days during a three month trial.
+Many National Trust places already welcome dogs into their gardens, so we’re inviting you to bring your four legged friend along on your visit.
 Here’s what you need to know on your doggy day out to Beningbrough.

 Doggy dos and don’ts

 We recognise that not everyone loves dogs, so we’ve put together a few essentials to ensure the trial days listed below are fun for all.

 Leads: please keep your dog on a short (non-extendable) lead.
 At busy places like Beningbrough, extendable leads can cause injury to other visitors.
 Please help us keep everyone safe.
 If you don’t have a short lead we can lend you one.